 Pence Tells North Korea: 'The Era Of Strategic Patience Is Over'

-Vice President Mike Pence said on a visit to South Korea today that the U.S. "era of strategic patience is over" regarding North Korea and its nuclear and ballistic missile program.
+Vice President Pence said on a visit to South Korea on Monday that the U.S. "era of strategic patience is over" regarding North Korea and its nuclear and ballistic missile program.

 "Since 1992, the United States and our allies have stood together for a denuclearized Korean Peninsula," Pence said at a joint news conference with acting South Korean President Hwang Kyo-Ahn in Seoul.
 "We hope to achieve this objective through peaceable means.
 But all options are on the table."